strawberry-graphql/strawberry/docs/types/exceptions.md

 class NormalClass:
     hello = "world"

-// strawberry.exceptions.NotAnEnum: strawberry.enum can only be used with subclasses of Enum
+# Throws 'strawberry.exceptions.NotAnEnum: strawberry.enum can only be used with subclasses of Enum'
 ```

 ## PrivateStrawberryFieldError